How to dye your own eyelashes

 1. Ask yourself if you really need an eyelash dye

 While eyelash dyeing has been great for me, and makes a big difference to the way I look (at least without makeup), it’s something that will only be useful to those of you who have naturally pale eyelashes.
 It’s not like mascara (despite the name of the product shown above!): it won’t make your lashes thicker or longer, or curlier – it will just make them darker.
 And if they happen to be dark already, well, you’re not going to see much benefit to this – or, indeed, any benefit.
+Just as hair dye doesn’t magically make your hair longer, thicker or curlier, eyelash dye won’t do those things either: you need mascara for that, and if you’re looking to lengthen, thicken or curl your lashes, you’ll STILL need to use mascara once your lashes have been dyed.

 2. Choose your eyelash dye